Souza-L-01/Souza-L-01/README.md

 <pre>
   Hi everyone, Lucas here :)

-I am a motivated web developer with a strong background in education and a keen interest in web/software development.
+I am a motivated web developer with a strong background in education and a keen interest in software and data engineering.

 I excel in analytical thinking, effective communication, and creating unique and dynamic environments.